 Make sure you carry your license with you at all times out on the water, or you could be at risk of a fine of up to $5,000!

 Find out more details about which license you’ll need here.

 The New Zealand fishing regulations vary from region to region, so make sure you read up on the specific areas you’ll be visiting.

 When you fly into New Zealand, make sure all of your gear is dry and clean – it should look almost brand new.
-Otherwise, Biosecurity will take it to be cleaned before you can use it.
+Otherwise, Biosecurity will take your waders, nets, etc – to be cleaned before you can use it.

 There are regulations on fish lengths, bag limits, and the type of baits and lures you can use.
 Learn more about the full national and regional regulations here.